 How do I sign up to be part of the YPS Forum?

 All eligible young plastic surgeons comprise the YPS Forum.
-So if you are a plastic surgeon, are under the age of 42, and/or have been in practice for less than five years, YOU are a part of the YPS Forum.
+So if you are a plastic surgeon, are under the age of 42, and/or have been in practice for less than eight years, YOU are a part of the YPS Forum.

 What is the difference between the YPS Steering Committee and the YPS Forum?

 The YPS Steering Committee is composed of members of the YPS Forum who have volunteered to take on the organizational and leadership roles in the organization.
 It is an official committee to which you must be appointed by the regular ASPS committee selection process.

 The YPS Steering Committee works to bring information on ASPS/PSF to residents and young plastic surgeons and encourage their professional development through membership in ASPS.
 Participation on a subcommittee is an opportunity for young members to become involved in ASPS.
 The committee also promotes a YPS auditor program inviting young surgeons to audit committees of interest.

 What does the YPS Steering Committee actually do?

 - The YPS Steering Committee hosts and plans a number of activities at the Annual Meeting:

 - The YPS Forum Lunch (open to YPS Forum members)